mlundine/Shoreline_Extraction_GAN/README.md

 ![timeseries](/images/make_timeseries_screen.JPG)

 Type in your site name.
-If your transects were oriented in the opposite direction of the ocean, check switch transect direction.
+If your transects were oriented in the opposite direction of the ocean/sea/lake, check switch transect direction.

 Next, hit Create Timeseries.
 This will ask for the shapefile containing all of the shorelines.

 Next, it will ask for your transect shapefile.

 Next, you need to tell it where to save the timeseries data.

-Best to make a new directory to save this stuff to.
+Best to make a new directory to save this stuff to:

-(timeseries plots, timeseries with yearly linear trend, power spectrum, timeseries running means, timeseries with NAO index, and csvs containing data for each transect)
+* Raw timeseries data (datetime, northings, eastings, cross-shore distance)
+* Raw timeseries figure
+* Raw timeseries with yearly linear trend figure
+* 3-month, 6-month, and yearly running means with linear trend figure
+* Power spectrum figure
+* 3-month running mean with NAO figure
+* De-trended timeseries
+* Yearly trend data (datetime, predicted cross-shore distance, residual)

+This tool will also make a new transects shapefile with the yearly trend values added as a field.
+This file will be saved in the same directory as the original transect shapefile.

 # Project Timeseries